ctlee/BioChemCoRe-2018/docs/pages/distance-analysis.md

     representation and change the Selected atoms to “resname LIG”. **Note that each system will have a different resname for the ligand, so in place of “LIG” write the actual residue name (“resname”) of the ligand of the system under analysis.**
     Press return.
-Change the drawing method to “CPK” and the *Coloring Method* to “Element”.
+Change the drawing method to “CPK” and the *Coloring Method* to “Type”.
     At this point you should have your protein in cyan new cartoon and the ligands represented as C-silver CPK.